agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-OpenAlex.md

 ### Joining Process

-OpenAlex automatically indexes new journals and articles.
-If the publications are not already stored in OpenAlex data sources.
+OpenAlex automatically indexes new journals and articles if the publications are not already stored in OpenAlex data sources.
 OpenAlex primarily retrieves new records from Crossref ([https://www.crossref.org/](https://www.crossref.org/)).

 **Data Collection**